Propaganda in holy orders: Africa, Ukraine, and the Russian Orthodox Church

 Russian, English, French

-Ksenia Luchenko is a visiting fellow with the Wider Europe programme at the European Council on Foreign Relations.
+Ksenia Luchenko was a visiting fellow with the Wider Europe programme at the European Council on Foreign Relations.
 She is a journalist, researcher, and analyst who emigrated from Russia in April 2022.
 Previously, she was dean of the Department of Media Communications at the Moscow Higher School of Social and Economic Sciences and head of the Department of Theory and Practice of Media Communications at the School of Public Policy of the Russian Academy of National Economy and Public Administration.

 Luchenko is the author of several dozen journalistic and scholarly articles on religious life in post-Soviet Russia and the role of Orthodoxy in the formation of the Putin regime.
 She is also the editor of several documentaries about Soviet dissidents and intellectuals.
 She holds a PhD in philology from Moscow State University